 Update: Unfortunately you can’t download Shapes at the moment.
 My Apple Developer membership expired and I’m not planning to update it right now, since I want to concentrate on some other, not iOS based projects at the moment.

 While reorganizing my online accounts and websites I realized, that I had neglected the page I once created for the my first iPhone app.
 Therefore I decided to give Shapes: Puzzle ‘em up – yap, that’s the name of the game – a new home here at Pixels|Bytes.
 After some thoughts I also decided that I can bear the few coins I gain from selling it, so you can

 get Shapes for free from the Apple App Store from now on!

 Read on if you want to get some more information about the game and the ideas and concepts behind it.
 Continue reading

-Important: The require function described here is obsolete.
+Important: Require got even better!
 Check out my post “JS require() for browsers – better, faster, stronger” for an improved version, which is CommonJS compliant, more secure, handles relative paths correctly and supports module bundles.
+The require function described here is obsolete.

 #include in C or

 require() in PHP).
 Over time frameworks like RequireJS and some other code snippets bubbled up to the surface, but they all have some drawbacks: They either require quite a lot of extra code, only allow asynchronous loading (this is not always a good idea) or don’t separate the module from the rest of the code, which makes porting kinda difficult.

 require() to the browser.
 I stumbled upon broserify pretty fast, but didn’t take a closer look, since it simply looked like a bit too much for my use-case and all this command-line stuff just didn’t feel right.